4 Plumbing Repairs Every Homeowner Should Know

 Removing a Sink Trap

 Since most clogs happen under the basin, removing the sink trap is key to this process.
-To do so, place a pan under the sink to ensure that any falling water won’t end up on the floor.
+To do so, place a pan under the sink to ensure any falling water won’t end on the floor.
 Then, look for the trap connecting the pipe from the sink drain and the horizontal line.
-You don’t have to turn the water off, as long as you tell everyone in the house not to use the water while this is happening.
+You don’t have to turn the water off as long as you tell everyone in the house not to use the water while this is happening.
 Next, you can loosen both nuts on the trap and remove the web by pulling it downwards.
-If there’s any debris, you can scrape it off, after which you can place the net back on.
+If there’s any debris, you can scrape it off, then place the net back on.

-These jobs are very easy to do, so you should know how to take care of them.
-Indeed, there’s no need for you to bring in a professional for every little thing.
+These jobs are very easy, so you should know how to care for them.
+Indeed, you do not need to bring in a professional for every little thing.

 John R. Wright